-“The culture has historically been one of the hardcore golfers,” explained Jimmy.
+“The culture has historically been one of the hardcore golfers,” explained Joe.
 “While that culture is shifting to more of a social club, there is still a genuine passion for golf among the majority of our members.”

 “The shift in culture is towards being a gathering place with good food, good company, and a host of other amenities like tennis and the pool.”

 The Corvallis Club is a members-only club.
 Through special arrangements, guests staying at Fenwood Circle Guest Houses may schedule a tee time through Alexandra.
 The following fees apply depending on whether you play 9 or 18 holes and whether you use a cart :